 The feed-back of these improvements includes reduction of general pain, reduction of menstrual pain, reduction of tiredness and a reduction in the levels of feeling general run-down.

-Healing of Endometriosis is complex.
-There are many issues to take on board to deal with your health, but hopefully you will begin to realise how much you can do for yourself.
+Improving your overall health with endometriosis is complex.
+There are many issues to take on board, but hopefully you see how much you can do to help yourself.

 Return to main articles page here